GithubNoobMan/Reddit_Worldnews_Tracking/README.md

 ## Architecture Steps

-More detail will follow, but this is the basic steps.
-This project is created entirely in the cloud.
+More detail in later sections, but this is the basic architecture. *This project is created entirely in the cloud.*

 ### 1. Reddit API